For the protection of human research participants

 IRB Vice-Chair, Dr. Zoltan Majdik (1-8038, firstname.lastname@example.org).

-If Face-to-Face Interaction is required, the board recommends screening all participants and any family member/guardian accompanying the participant.
+If Face-to-Face Interaction is required, the board recommends screening all participants and any family member/guardian accompanying the participant using the above screening tool.

 For Research/Lab Personnel, report any symptoms, exposures, pending or positive test results to the PI.
 Lab personnel reporting symptoms or potential exposures should self-isolate per the CDC guidelines for Discontinuation of Isolation for Persons with COVID -19 Not in Healthcare Settings.